artainmo/general-programming/shell/README.md

 cmd + w -> close window
 cmd + n -> create new terminal window
-$? -> view return of last program grep -> often used combined with a pipe to take lines/words that contain letter/word you want to grep/find wc -l -> often used in combination with pipe to count lines from given input ulimit -a -> Indicates all computer resource limits for currently opened shell ulimit -n -> Limits max number of file descriptors, can be used to test non-closed file descriptors
+$? -> view return of last program grep -> often used combined with a pipe to find lines/words that contain word you want to grep/find.
+For example if you want to verify if a specific file exists in current directory you could do `ls | grep "main"` wc -l -> often used in combination with pipe to count lines from given input ulimit -a -> Indicates all computer resource limits for currently opened shell ulimit -n -> Limits max number of file descriptors, can be used to test non-closed file descriptors